OlegQm/web_application_chat/README.md

 ## Kubernetes

-To deploy the application to a Kubernetes cluster, ensure `kubectl` is installed, then run the following command:
+To deploy the application to a Kubernetes cluster, ensure `kubectl` is installed, then run the following command in `kubernetes` directory in this project:

 ```bash
 kubectl apply -f deployment.yaml